Skip to Content

 Kitchen Island with Sink (Design Guide)

 First, what do you want to look at while doing mundane kitchen chores?
 Washing dishes is boring.
-In many kitchens, the sink faces a wall, giving you a double dose of boring.
+The sink faces a wall in many kitchens, giving you a double dose of boredom.
 Is it any wonder the dishes pile up?

-Changing the location of the sink from the main countertop won’t magically clean your dishes.
-However, depending on the placement and orientation of your kitchen, placing the sink on the island might allow you to see out a window, or into other rooms and areas of your home.
+Changing the location of the basin from the main countertop won’t magically clean your dishes.
+However, depending on the placement and orientation of your layout, placing the basin on the island might allow you to see out a window or into other rooms and areas of your home.
 Washing dishes is a lot more attractive when you have something interesting to look at while you do it.

 Next, what is the purpose of the kitchen island?
 If you’re hoping that your school-age children will do their homework there, ensure they have a seating area well away from the splash zone, to protect any papers and electronics from potential water damage.